 Café Riche was a meeting hub for artists, intelligentsias, revolutionaries, philosophers, and everyone who had a belief to hold onto.
 People also claim that this café had witnessed more than a few historically substantial events.
 Café Riche shapes a part of Downtown’s history due to the events that took place throughout the 20th century.
 It was the place where King Farouk met his second wife.
 It was also the same place where a failed assassination on the last Coptic Prime Minister of Egypt took place.

 Being a meeting hub for firm believers of thoughts and ideas, including the revolutionaries, Café Riche was their meeting point.
 During the significant revolution of 1919, members of the revolution gathered in the basement of the café.
-They used to organize their activities there as well.
+They used to organise their activities there as well.

 The Iconic Buildings of Downtown Cairo